MEDIAMATH USER POLICY

 - ensure that all personnel who have access to and/or process Client Data are obliged to keep Client Data confidential;

-- transfer Client Data out of the EEA in accordance with its Privacy Shield registration and notify Client if its Privacy Shield registration expires or terminates for any reason;
+- process Client Data transferred out of the EEA in accordance with the Privacy Shield principles;

-- assist Client, at Client’s cost, in responding to any request from a data subject and in ensuring compliance with its obligations under European Law with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators;
+- assist Client, at Client’s cost, in responding to any request from a data subject received directly by the Client or received by MediaMath which explicitly refers to the Client and in ensuring compliance with its obligations under European Law with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators;

 - notify Client without undue delay upon becoming aware of any confirmed Security Incident relating to Client Data;